Apartment 1303 3D: Critical response

+Apartment 1303 3D was universally panned by critics.
+On the review aggregator website Rotten Tomatoes, the film holds an approval rating of 8% based on reviews from critics.

 Justin Chang of Variety called the film an "inept and derivative tale" that is not unintentionally funny enough to be "so bad it's good".
 Frank Scheck of The Hollywood Reporter wrote, "This non-starter horror film, inexplicably released in 3D, won't haunt theaters for very long."
 Shawn Macomber of Fangoria rated it 1/4 stars and wrote, "The movie exhibits the germ of something that could potentially be a lot of fun on Saturday night basic cable.
 Problem is, its higher aspirations are a gauntlet thrown in the way of a deviously barmy romp."

 Gareth Jones of Dread Central rated it 0.5/5 stars and wrote, "Bereft of interesting characters, dialogue, acting ability, scares, visual aplomb or much of anything else, Apartment 1303 is occasionally good for a derogatory laugh, or simply to witness what must be the middle of one serious mire in Rebecca de Mornay's career."
-Andrew Pollard of Starburst rated it 3/10 stars and wrote that there is "no emotion, no care, no feeling and no reason to watch."
+Andrew Pollard of Starburst rated it 3/10 stars and wrote that "Barton and Michelle are just plain awful," and there is "no emotion, no care, no feeling and no reason to watch."
+Julianne Michelle's leading role as Janet Slate was singled out for criticism, with Niall Browne writing for Movies In Focus: "Julianne Michelle is embarrassing... her performance is painful to watch.
+She also looks ridiculous..."
+Entertainment Focus wrote that "Everything about this film is woeful.... this film is a huge clunker even in a genre filled with low budget movies.
+The scariest thing is how this could be released," and that "all three female leads are such bad actresses here that it’s difficult to think they have acted before."